Majeraha na Mchubuko wa Ubongo

 • The person is observed in the hospital and sometimes needs surgery.

-Cerebral contusions and lacerations involve structural brain damage and thus are more serious than concussions, which are an alteration in mental function or level of awareness caused by an injury that does not cause visible damage to brain structures.
+Brain contusions and lacerations involve structural brain damage and thus are more serious than concussions, which are an alteration in mental function or level of awareness caused by an injury with no visible damage to brain structures.

 Contusions may be caused by the sudden fast movement (acceleration) of the brain against the skull after a jolt—as may be delivered by a forceful blow to the head—or by the sudden stopping (deceleration) that occurs when a moving head strikes an immovable object (as when a person's head hits the dashboard or the steering wheel in a frontal-impact motor vehicle crash).
 The brain can be damaged at the point of impact and on the opposite side when it strikes the inside of the skull.
 Contusions may get larger in the hours and days after the injury, causing brain function to deteriorate.